 shall mean a building, structure, monument, installation or any manufactured or constructed part or remnant that contributes to a property's cultural heritage value or interest as identified by a community, including an Indigenous community.
-Built heritage resources are located on property that may be designated under Parts IV or V of the Ontario Heritage Act, or that may be included on local, provincial, federal and/or international registers.
+Built heritage resources are located on property that may be designated under Parts IV or V of the Ontario shall mean the use of land, structure or building for the purpose of storing, buying and selling coal, fuel, oil, propane, wood, lumber, building materials, ice, and allied commodities but does not include any manufacturing, assembling, or processing uses.

+Heritage Act, or that may be included on local, provincial, federal and/or international registers.